hide-wow/Undetected-RShell/README.md

 # Undetected-Backdoor
-* C++ Fully undetected backdoor by using a python embeded code
+* C++ Fully undetected reverse shell by using a python embeded code